Skip to Main Content

 What makes Yale Medicine’s approach to assessing learning disabilities unique?

-“We have a long history of providing comprehensive psychological evaluations that assess the whole child,” she notes, “problem solving skills, academic skills, behavioral and adaptive skills, and social-emotional functioning.”
-Those holistic evaluations, she explains, “can be key interventions in helping a family, school and/or therapist come to a better understanding of what is happening and how a child can best be supported to learn and grow.”
+The Child Study Center has a long history of providing comprehensive psychological evaluations that assess the whole child, including problem-solving skills, academic skills, behavioral and adaptive skills, and social-emotional functioning.
+These holistic evaluations can be key tools in helping a family, school, and/or therapist come to a better understanding of what is happening and how a child can best be supported to learn and grow.